LiuYuancheng/Braccio_plus_robot_arm_control/SmartRobot.md

 ![](doc/img/RobotSys/systemDiagram.png)

 In each system, there will be one head node controls several eye, face and arm nodes.
+The main function of each node is shown below :

 ##### 1. Robot Eye Module

-The "**Eye**" module ( running on the `Eye node-N` ) contents a camera objects detection program to identify human or items for the robot to sense the environment.
-It also has a UDP server interface for other robot modules ( such as robot head ) to connect then fetch the detection result and dynamically fine tune the detection control parameters to improve the detection accuracy.
+The "**Eye**" module ( running on the Eye node-N ) contents a camera objects detection program to identify human or items for the robot to sense the environment.
+It also has a UDP server interface for other robot modules ( such as robot head ) to connect to it, then fetch the detection result and dynamically fine tune the detection control parameters to improve the detection accuracy.

 ##### 2. Robot Face Module

-The "**Face**" module ( running on the `Face node-N` ) is the bridge to link users and robot, it contents several different GUIs to show the robot's information, robot current state to the user, and it also provides the interface for user to control the robot's action.
+The "**Face**" module ( running on the Face node-N ) is the "bridge" to link users and robot, it contents several different GUIs to show the robot's information, robot current state to the user, and it also provides the interface for user to control the robot's action.
 The user can interact with the robot via the face module.

 ##### 3. Robot Head Module

-The "**Head**" module ( running on `Head node` ) is the decision maker to control all the other modules, it will fetch the detection information from the eye modules, get the control request from the face module.
+The "**Head**" module ( running on Head node ) is the decision maker to control all the other modules, it will fetch the detection information from the eye modules, get the control request from the face module.
 Then control the body (arm) to do the action and show the related state/information on the face module.
+Currently the action includes the formular calculation action ( such as calculate how to move the arm to grab a detected box ) and playbook actions ( such as do some complex action based on user's pre-set playbook ), in the future, we may integrate AI in the decision maker to make the robot can do "more".

 ##### 4. Robot Body Module